GiannisPettas/go-reloaded/.amazonq/rules/error-handling.md

 - Test both success and failure scenarios
 - Verify error message content and wrapped errors
 - Use table-driven tests for multiple error conditions

+## Implementation Standards
+- NEVER use hardcoded patterns specific to golden test cases
+- Implement general algorithmic solutions that work for any input
+- Functions must handle arbitrary text, not just test-specific strings
+- Use pattern matching, regex, or algorithmic approaches instead of literal string replacements